 The funny thing, however, is the undefeated team is still searching for respect in some circles.

-The Chiefs have been one of the best stories in the NFL after a 2-14 debacle last year, but there's still skepticism.
+The Chiefs have been one of the best stories in the NFL after a 2-14 debacle last year, but there's still some skepticism.
 Look no further than Las Vegas, which brought out the Broncos as eight-point favorites.
 That stems from the Chiefs' soft schedule, which doesn't include one team with a winning record.
-Kansas City has also faced four backup quarterbacks in its last five games.
+Kansas City has also faced four backup quarterbacks in their last five games.
 But the great start can be legitimized by a win on Sunday night, not to mention that the Chiefs would take a huge step toward winning the AFC West.
 The Broncos don't really care about the former, but the latter is not something they want to deal with, especially with their lofty goals this season.

 The key to the game might be how the Broncos protect Peyton Manning.
 Manning was hit a few times last week by San Diego, and aggravated a high ankle sprain.
 He will play, but he has dealt with injuries to both ankles and his mobility might be an issue.
 That's not good news against the Chiefs, who lead the NFL with 36 sacks, three more than any other team.
 Denver's offensive line is a weakness, one that Kansas City could exploit in the NFL's premier matchup of Week 11.